w3c/wai-pronounciation/content/index.md

 **[Pronunciation Gap Analysis and Use Cases](https://www.w3.org/TR/pronunciation-gap-analysis-and-use-cases/)** provides details on the analysis.
 It:
 - Provides more detailed context
+- Describes required features for pronunciation and spoken presentation
 - Describes specific implementation approaches for introducing presentation authoring markup into HTML5 (called “use cases”)
 - Provides a gap analysis
-- Describes how the core/required features may be met by existing approaches
+- Describes how the required features may be met by existing approaches

 ## Who Develops the Pronunciation Documents